lukeboga/helios-js/ai/2025-04-01-docs-update/07-contribution-guide-merge.md

    - Modernization plan for pattern handlers
 4. Add a change log at the top of the merged document
 5. Place the final document at `/docs/development/contributing-guide.md`
-6. Add a redirect notice at `/docs/contribution-guide.md` pointing to the new unified guide
+6. Delete the original file at `/docs/contribution-guide.md` as we do not need backward compatibility
+7. Update all references to the old guide in other documentation files

 ## Draft of the Merged Document